UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/SUEWSDatabase.rst

 - Load the vector layer **gridKville.shp** into your QGIS project.
 - In the *Style* tab in layer *Properties*, choose a *Simple fill* and set *Fill style* to *No Brush*, to be able to see the spatial data within each grid.
 - Also, add the label IDs for the grid to the map canvas in *Properties > Labels > Single Labels* to make it easier to identify the different grid squares later on in this tutorial.
-- There is also a vector polygon layer (**topologiesKville.shp**) describing the different urban topologies within the area.
+- There is also a vector polygon layer (**topologiesKville.shp**) locating different urban topologies within the area.
 Open the attribute table associated with this layer.
 Here you see an attribute called *urbantype* which describes the various urban typologies in the area.
 This is in Swedish so below you find a translation and description for each type.

     .. list-table::
        :widths: 20 20 60